 You should always take the time to research a stock fully before investing your money, especially if you haven’t bought shares before.
 The more knowledge you have, the better your chances of making a wise investment.

-With that in mind, here’s a checklist to run through before investing in Google shares.
+With that in mind, here’s a checklist to run through first.

 - Research the company.
 You should always examine the fundamentals of a company before buying its stock.
 What is Google?
 How did the company get its start?
 How did it grow?
 Is Google’s revenue and profit growth picking up?
 Is the company innovating?
 The more you know about Google, the better positioned you’ll be to make smart investment decisions.